 UNHCR’s Public Health Section has collaborated with expert organisations and individuals in the fields of nutrition, public health, food security, water sanitation and hygiene, and malaria prevention to develop guidelines for the crucial collection of nutritional and health information from these populations on a yearly basis.
 The outcome of this work is the UNHCR Standardised Expanded Nutrition Survey (SENS) guidelines, or more commonly called the SENS guidelines.

-To improve data quality, facilitate data collection and data sharing, electronic data collection in the field (as opposed to paper-based) is being pursued and UNHCR is integrating the use of mobile technology for data collection and entry as part of the SENS guidelines.
+To improve data quality, facilitate data collection and data sharing, electronic data collection in the field (as opposed to paper-based) is actively encouraged and UNHCR has fully integrated the use of mobile technology for data collection and entry as part of the SENS guidelines.

-To view SENS reports, go to UNHCR Twine.
+To view SENS reports, go to the data dashboard.